Handbook of Business Procedures

 - All bidders or proposers are notified by the Purchasing Office when an award is made, and the results are publically posted on the Texas Comptroller of Public Accounts Electronic State Business Daily (ESBD) website.

-- The purchasing buyer issues a purchase order to the vendor.
+- The purchasing buyer issues a purchase order to the supplier.
 In cases where a contract may be more appropriate than a purchase order, the Purchasing Office will notify the Business Contracts Office, which will work with the department to develop a contract.